yhsmedia/preschool/pages/cc_lessons/god_gives_water_to_the_israelites.md

 Moses knew God loved His "#8D9FA9".
 Moses asked God what to do.
 God showed Moses a special piece of wood.
 He told Moses to throw the wood into the water.
 Moses did what God said.

-After Moses threw in the wood, "#8593B9" leaned over and took a sip of water.
+After Moses threw in the wood, someone leaned over and took a sip of water.
 And then another person did.
 "It tastes good!" the people shouted.
 Everyone drank and drank!
 They splashed their faces and filled their water bags.
 God had given them water when they needed it.
 They were glad!

 *© 2007 Gospel Light*